 More about me

-- Blog - essays in rationality.
+- Blog - essays on thinking and doing.

 - PyMC3 - simple, efficient and robust Bayesian inference for complex models.